-As she walked, lost in thought, a familiar landscape unfolded before her eyes.
-The small village of Nazareth, where she had lived her whole life, appeared beyond the forest.
-Seeing her village, unchanged as always, Mary wondered if her current worries were really that significant.
+As Mary walked, lost in thought, a familiar landscape unfolded before her.
+Beyond the edge of the forest lay the small village of Nazareth, her lifelong home.
+Looking at the village—unchanged as ever—Mary wondered whether her current worries were truly so important.

-Thinking about this, she began to understand why Joseph worried so much.
-If she had to bear the same burdens, going through everything alone with no one to lean on, maybe she would have acted just like him.
-If that was the case, could she really say her complaints about him were justified?
+Thinking of all this, she began to see why Joseph worried so much.
+If she had to shoulder those same burdens all by herself, with no one to lean on, perhaps she would have acted just as he did.
+In that case, were her complaints about him really fair?

-Having made up her mind, Mary decided to go to the well where it all began, hoping to understand Joseph better.
-When she arrived, Mary leaned against the willow tree where Joseph had once sat.
-What had Joseph felt that day that made him interested in someone he barely knew?
+With her mind made up, Mary headed for the well where everything had started, hoping it would help her understand Joseph better.
+Arriving at the well, she sat down and leaned against the willow tree where Joseph had once sat.
+What had moved Joseph’s heart that day, to become interested in someone he barely knew?

-That day, she had been talking with her closest friend at the well.
-She couldn’t remember exactly what they’d talked about-maybe the difficulties of work, or what kind of person they would marry someday.
-Her friend always brought up her ideal type whenever she could, so that was probably it.
-Her friend had always dreamed of marrying a handsome, wealthy man, and since she’d been beautiful since childhood, it made sense she thought that way.
-If anyone had to choose among several suitors, wouldn’t they want the best one?
-Mary thought she might have done the same in her friend’s position.
+That day, she had been chatting with her closest friend.
+She couldn’t recall exactly what they’d talked about—perhaps the struggles of their daily work, or what kind of person they hoped to marry.
+Her friend had always liked to speak of her ideal husband, so it was probably that.
+Dreaming of marrying a handsome, wealthy man made sense; her friend had been beautiful since childhood.
+If anyone had several suitors to choose from, wouldn't they want the best?
+Mary imagined she might have felt the same in her friend’s place.

-Her friend’s parents must have felt the same, because while Mary’s marriage to Joseph was being arranged, her friend ended up marrying a wealthy young man from Sepphoris.
-Mary congratulated her friend for achieving her dream, but she also felt a twinge of bitterness.
-At the time, she thought it was just sadness over growing apart, but maybe part of her was comparing Joseph to her friend’s husband.
+Her friend’s parents must have shared those hopes, for while Mary was still only betrothed to Joseph, her friend wed a wealthy young man from Sepphoris.
+Mary offered congratulations, happy her friend’s dream had come true, but couldn’t help feeling a twinge of bitterness.
+At the time, she thought it was simply sadness at drifting apart—but maybe she was, in her heart, comparing Joseph to her friend’s husband.

-Sepphoris, where her friend now lived, was once home to King Herod when he was governor of Galilee, and it was still the capital-a large, bustling city.
-Mary had heard many stories about Sepphoris-a city built on a hill, rich with springs and streams, known for its culture and markets full of things she’d never seen or heard of.
-As Mary imagined the abundance of Sepphoris, she felt her friend’s future and her own would only grow further apart.
+Sepphoris—where her friend now lived—had once been King Herod’s home when he governed Galilee, and it remained the region’s capital, a large and bustling city.
+Mary had heard stories of it: perched on a hill, rich in springs and streams, famous for culture and markets filled with things she’d never seen or imagined.

-For a moment, the dissatisfaction she thought she’d let go of rose up again.
-Mary shook her head, as if to shake off the envy flaring up inside her.
+Picturing Sepphoris’s abundance, she felt she and her friend were now headed along very different paths.
+At that moment, the dissatisfaction she thought she’d let go of rose within her again.
+Mary shook her head, trying to banish the envy flaring up inside.

-Joseph might not have money, but he had true faith in God.
-His love for God and his pure zeal to keep God’s word were greater than anyone else’s.
-Isn’t that enough?
-She and her friend had chosen their own lives, and should do their best within them.
-What mattered was living righteously before God, not living in abundance.
+Joseph might not have wealth, but he had genuine faith in God.
+His love for the Lord and his pure desire to follow God’s word were deeper than anyone else's.
+Shouldn’t that be enough?
+She and her friend had each chosen their own lives.
+Now, it was up to them to do their best with what they’d been given.
+What mattered was living righteously before God, not living in comfort.

-To escape the grip of envy, Mary closed her eyes and tried to simply feel the world as it was, without any thoughts.
+To break the grip of envy, Mary closed her eyes and tried to simply feel the world as it was, letting go of every thought.

 * * *